 As my husband and I prepare for the arrival of our second child (a boy!) this summer, I find myself thinking about how different it will be compared to when our daughter was born.

-With my daughter, we came across attachment parenting as we started exploring different ideas around giving birth and caring for newborns.
-Many of the AP practices were things we already planned on doing (natural birth, extended breastfeeding) and others evolved naturally once we became parents (co-sleeping, baby wearing, gentle discipline).
+With my daughter, we came across Attachment Parenting (AP) as we started exploring different ideas around giving birth and caring for newborns.
+Many of the AP practices were things we already planned on doing — such as natural birth and extended breastfeeding — and others evolved naturally once we became parents, including cosleeping, babywearing and gentle discipline.
 This time around, we plan on doing things similarly albeit with much more confidence in our decisions after seeing how well it worked last time.

 However, I can’t help but wonder how it will work with more than one.

 I think it’s extremely important for the initial bonding that we are physically attached to the baby.
 This part, I’m not worried about.
 I practically lived in my wrap with my daughter and don’t expect this time to be any different.
-I also have the privilege of being a stay at home mom, which gives me the freedom to feed on demand and hold off on any set schedule.
+I am also a stay-at-home mom, which gives me the freedom to feed on demand and hold off on any set schedule.